playmint/playerchain-demo/README.md

 :earth_africa: &nbsp; This global lattice, with a plurality of partial views, opens up new possibilities for connecting worlds.

 :speech_balloon: &nbsp; If you have comments or feedback, we'd love to hear from you!
 Come speak to us [in discord](https://discord.com/invite/VdXWWNaqGN)

+You can take a closer look at the architecture [here](https://5p0rt5beard.substack.com/p/playerchain-architecture)

 <br />